wdhowe/leave-balance-service/README.md

-# leave_balance_service
+# leave-balance-service

-Http server with an endpoint to calculate PTO/leave balance at the end of the year and how much will be lost if none is taken.
+Http service with an endpoint to calculate PTO/leave balance at the end of the year and how much will be lost if none is taken.

 Dockerhub: [https://hub.docker.com/r/wdhowe/leave-balance-service](https://hub.docker.com/r/wdhowe/leave-balance-service)